lejogs/lejogs.github.io/_posts/2014-05-24-The-Weekender.md

 > *which was a significant improvement on his rendition of Summer Holiday that immediately preceded it…*

-Rich had assigned himself Captain Discipline (a bit of a change from Captain Belligerent, which I’m sure that’ll be a pleasure to read in a future blog post), planning the fuel for the ride by creating each of us a suspicious looking cling film wrapped package of gels and shot blocks (caffeine charged jelly sweets).
+Rich had assigned himself Captain Discipline (a bit of a change from Captain Belligerent, which I’m sure will be a pleasure to read in a future blog post), planning the fuel for the ride by creating each of us a suspicious looking cling film wrapped package of gels and shot blocks (caffeine charged jelly sweets).
 He took charge of shouting when and what to eat – cue nearly falling off every time we tried to multi-task (well, pedal and eat), and sod’s law being that the road turned into a pot-holed joy every time.

 <figure>
 <a href="/images/ap/standard/1462e947e482e5aa_3.jpg">